-Forest City and Empire State Development have stressed the innovation involved in the plan to build the first Atlantic Yards tower--and subsequent ones--via modular construction.
-It will mean fewer trucks, less noise, and less waste at the construction site, and the modular factory will be safer for workers.
+Forest City and Empire State Development stressed the innovation involved in the plan to build the first Atlantic Yards tower--and subsequent ones--via modular construction.
+It would mean fewer trucks, less noise, and less waste at the construction site, and the modular factory will be safer for workers.

-All that may be so, but the key is that it will save Forest City money, since workers at the factory are paid less.
-And even if the building plan has fewer local impact, it was never studied--and the process wasn't disclosed.
+More importantly, it was aimed to save Forest City money, since workers at the factory get less pay and, if all worked well, construction in the factory and at the site could proceed simultaneously.
+Even if the building plan has fewer local impacts, it was never examined publicly.
 For example, Forest City initially said there would be one "mod" delivered overnight, then changed that to four.

 In December 2012, Forest City and ESD prominently stated that modular deliveries would begin, and Forest City invited the media on 12/12/13 to watch the first lifting of "mods" and creation of an apartment.
 After that, there were no more deliveries for weeks, fueling the conclusion that the initial stacking was just a media event.

-Barclays, LIBOR, the roof logo and the green roof
+Barclays, the roof logo and the green roof

 |The new green roof, SHoP rendering 2014|